lorenzleutgeb/nur/README.md

 # This (re-)generates /etc/machine-id
 systemd-machine-id-setup

-# This function hashes the machine-id, since it should be
+# This function hashes /etc/machine-id, since it should be
 # treated as a secret (according to the manpage).
 function machine-hash {
 	nix-hash --type sha256 --base32 --flat /etc/machine-id
 }

-# Copy over the configuration file name for this machine:
+# Rebuild for current machine
-cp hardware/$(machine-hash).nix /etc/nixos/hardware-configuration.nix
+nixos-rebuild switch --flake .#$(machine-hash)
 ```

 [man-machine-id]: https://man7.org/linux/man-pages/man5/machine-id.5.html